THE TRUTH ABOUT THE '37 OSHAWA GM STRIKE

 Contributor Notes

 Tony Leah is a long-time union activist with experience in bargaining, shop-floor representation, labour education, and political mobilization.
-A maintenance and construction welder with GM, Oshawa for nearly 40 years, he has held many positions within the Canadian Auto Workers (CAW)/Unifor at both Oshawa Local 222 and on the national level.
-In the 1996 strike against GM he played a key role in advocating and organizing the occupation of a key GM plant that resulted in winning the strike.
-And in 1998, Brother Leah led an occupation of the CAW national office to ensure members he represented would not be abandoned and unjustly laid off.
+A maintenance and construction welder with GM, Oshawa for nearly 40 years, he held many positions within both Local 222 and the national union (CAW, then Unifor).
+In the 1996 strike against GM, he advocated and helped organize the occupation of a key GM plant that resulted in winning the strike.

-From 2000 to 2019, he held responsibility for union education programs with the CAW/Unifor.
-He also initiated and led the Green Jobs Oshawa campaign that proposed nationalizing the GM Oshawa plant and converting it to the production of battery electric vehicles for government fleets, when GM announced the end of vehicle production there in 2019.
-Brother Leah is still an active member of his union's Retired Workers Chapter.
+From 2000 to 2014, Tony Leah designed curriculum and delivered union education programs with the CAW/Unifor.
+When GM announced the end of vehicle production in Oshawa in 2019, Tony was part of the Green Jobs Oshawa campaign that proposed nationalizing the Oshawa plant and converting it to the production of battery electric vehicles for government fleets.
+He is an active member of the Local 222 Retired Workers Chapter.

-Editor and author of many articles on labour history and activities, Tony Leah holds an MA in Labour Studies from McMaster University.
+Editor and author of many articles on labour history and activities, Tony Leah completed an MA in Labour Studies from McMaster University in 2023.
 He lives in Toronto.

 Editorial Reviews